- 8 berths

 You’ll want to check out Bourtzi: a pine-wood islet with a Venetian 13th-century fortress.
 You can visit the café-restaurant on the top end and enjoy the breathtaking view, preferably during a sunset.
 Continue with a stroll amongst the swirling roads of the city, with its charming stone-built alleys and blossom-red rooftops.

-Skiathos is also known for its nightlife; you’ll understand why walking along Papadiamanti Str., always lit and joyful, filled with cafés, bars, and restaurants.
+Skiathos is also known for its nightlife; you’ll understand why walking along Papadiamanti Str., is always lit and joyful, filled with cafés, bars, and restaurants.
 Traditional taverns such as “Akrogiali” and “Mylos” are also located along the seaside towards the airport.

 The island, located on a ridge on the southern arm of Pelion, is one of Greece’s undiscovered gems.
 It is so small that you can see all of it within 2-3 hours of walking through hillsides covered in thyme and juniper to deserted beaches and coves.
 Only about 20 people live here full-time, there are no roads, and no cars – transport is on foot or by mule.